 III.
-Cancellations
+Cancellations and Implementation

-ASA-100 revisions 3.6 and earlier are cancelled as of the effective date of this Revision
+ASA-100 revisions 3.64.0 and earlier are cancelled as of the effective date of this Revision.

-ASA Letters of Interpretation (LI) 100-001 through 100-020, with the exception of 100-009, are incorporated as necessary in this revision and are therefore cancelled not later than the effective date of this Revision.
+ASA Letters of Interpretation (LI) 100-001 through 100-020, with the exception of except for 100-009, are incorporated as necessary in this revision ASA-100 and are therefore cancelled not later than.